BudddyDudeGuy/Night-City-Refined/README.md

 Night City Refined is a [Wabbajack](https://www.wabbajack.org/) modlist for Cyberpunk 2077, and it is exactly what the name says: Cyberpunk 2077, refined.
 Better driving, guns, enemies, quests, economy, and a lot more.
 In-game files were adjusted by hand and mods were curated from a lot of talented authors to improve the gameplay loops, fix bugs, and add quality of life features.

-The vision for this list was to never add a mod that obstructed the vanilla vision of Cyberpunk 2077's gameplay and lore.
+The vision for this list is to refine what is already in the game, not to pile on every new car, gun, and outfit on Nexus.
+It fixes the gameplay loops, combat, enemies, driving, and the rest of what vanilla shipped, without obstructing Cyberpunk 2077's gameplay and lore.
 It is meant to be as immersive and lore friendly as possible, with combat that is challenging but still balanced.
 My brother and I have played and re-played it over hundreds of hours and several full playthroughs, and it is as stable, performance friendly, and bug free as we could get it.

 Beyond gameplay, the list brings substantial improvements to visuals and performance through carefully selected graphics and optimization mods.
 Ray tracing and path tracing are heavily optimized and paired with LUTs from some excellent authors, so the game looks better and runs better at the same time.